 - By responding to an advertisement or

 - Through an executive search firm, recruiter or headhunter.

-Whilst some of these avenues are more effective than others, there is a strong chance that you will need to navigate the application process that each of these demands over the lifetime of your board search.
-As such, it is important to understand the nuances associated with each.
+Whilst some of these avenues are more effective than others, there is a strong chance that you will need to navigate the board application process that each of these over the lifetime of your board search.
+As such, it is essential to understand the nuances associated with each.

-A recent survey I conducted asked current board directors how they were appointed to their most recent board.
+Recently, I conducted a survey asking current board directors how they were appointed to their most recent board role.
 The findings were interesting – though not altogether surprising:

 - 65% said they were appointed through a personal connection;

 - 15% were appointed by directly approaching a company or board;